 Before each game begins, players must present their sideboards and allow their opponents to count the number of cards in their sideboards (face down), if requested.
 Players may not look at their sideboards during a game.
 The sideboard must be clearly identified and separated from all other cards in the play area.
-The sideboard may not be kept where it could be easily confused or switched with other cards.
+The sideboard may not be kept where it could be confused or switched with other cards.

 The deck and sideboard must each be returned to their original compositions before the first game of each match.
-Thus, cards transferred from a player's deck to his or her sideboard, and vice versa, must be returned before the player begins a new match.
-If a penalty causes a player to forfeit the first game in a match before that game began neither of the players of that match may use cards from their sideboard for the second game.
+Cards transferred from a player's deck to his or her sideboard, and vice versa, must be returned before the player begins a new match.
+If a penalty causes a player to forfeit the first game in a match before that game began, neither player may use cards from his or her sideboard for the second game.

 Before the beginning of the second or subsequent game in a match, players may change the composition of their decks by exchanging cards from their decks for cards in their sideboards.
-Any card exchanges between decks and sideboards must be made on a one-for-one basis to ensure that the sideboards remain at exactly fifteen cards at all times.
-There are no restrictions on the number of cards a player may exchange this way as long as one card from the deck is traded for one in the sideboard.
+Any card exchange between decks and sideboards must be made on a one-for-one basis to ensure that the sideboards remain at exactly fifteen cards at all times.
+There are no restrictions on the number of cards a player may exchange this way.
+Players are not required to reveal how many cards he or she is sideboarding.